ss-haze/cpp_primer/ch04/README.md

 > Explain when operands are evaluated in the logical AND, logical OR, and equality operators.

 The logical AND and OR operators use short-ciruiting:
 (a) The left hand operand is first evaluated

-(b) For AND, the right hand operand is evaluated iff (a) evaluates to true

-    For OR, the right hand operand is evaluated iff (a) evaluates to false
+(b) For AND, the right hand operand is evaluated iff (a) evaluates to true (c) For OR, the right hand operand is evaluated iff (a) evaluates to false

 The equality operator evaluates both the right and left hand operand and then compares them.
 The order of evaluation is compiler determined.